 Spaces for Converged Learning

-Instructor cameras in Synchronous Learning Spaces capture the front of the classroom.
+Instructor cameras in these spaces capture the front of the classroom.
 Using buttons on the Digital Classroom System's touchscreen, instructors can choose to frame the podium, the podium and the area around it, the entire front of the room, or the blackboard.
 In certain rooms, instructors can also choose to have the camera follow them as they move around the front of the room.
 Instructor cameras are mounted in the same sight-line as instructor-facing monitors.
 As a result, when instructors look at the monitor to interact with remote students or to view class content, it creates the appearance that they are looking at the remote students.

 Student-facing cameras are installed at the front of the room and capture the entire audience.
 Instructors can choose to use these cameras if they are teaching remotely in order to view their students, or if they are engaged in discussion and want remote students and in-room students to see each other.
 Because student-facing cameras are mounted within the sight-lines of the front of the room displays, when students in the classroom look at the displays it appears as if they are looking at the remote participants.